AnyLog-co/documentation/alerts and monitoring.md

 1) On each monitored machine, if disk space is less than a threshold, an administrator will be notified by an email and a SMS message.
 2) On each monitored machine, if CPU utilization is higher than a threshold, an administrator will be notified by an email and a SMS message.
 3) A repeatable query on each node that hosts data will update a summary table with aggregated values from the source tables.
-4) The shared table will be monitored (using Grafana) to alert when values exceed or below thresholds.
+4) The summary table will be monitored (using Grafana) to alert when values exceed or below thresholds.
-5) The shared table will be monitored (using Grafana) to alert when nodes are not reporting or a sensor did not deliver data.
+5) The summary table will be monitored (using Grafana) to alert when nodes are not reporting or a sensor did not deliver data.

 ## Nodes setup
 * The monitoring and alerts instructions are placed in scripts that are organized in a designated directory.